Is doxing a printing press crime?

 The facts and legal context

-The case that led to this ruling revolves around a conflict between the founder of the satirical website ‘Nord Presse’ and a journalist from Sudpresse.
-In response to an article, the defendant published a message on his platform in February 2016.
-This message contained a photo of the journalist, her name, and the municipality where she lived.
+The case that gave rise to this ruling revolves around a conflict between the founder of the satirical website ‘Nord Presse’ and a journalist from Sudpresse.
+Following an article, the defendant published a post on his platform in February 2016.
+This post contained a photo of the journalist, her name and the municipality where she lived - not her full address.

-The message was accompanied by a comment in which the article was labeled a “rag”(torchonand in which “much courage” was wished upon her surroundings.
-The result was a flood of hate messages and threats directed at the journalist, who subsequently filed a complaint for harassment.
+The message was accompanied by a comment in which the article was labeled a “rag”(torchon) and wishing “much courage” to those around her.
+The result was a flood of hate messages and threats to the journalist, who subsequently filed a complaint for stalking.

 The decision of the Court of Cassation.

-The Court argues that a printing press crime requires the expression of an opinion in writing.
-According to the Court, merely publishing contact details, a photo, and an address with the aim of disturbing a person's peace (doxing) is not a manifestation of an opinion.
+The Court reasoned that a printing press crime requires that there be a manifestation of opinion in writing.
+According to the Court, the mere publication of contact information, a photograph and a municipality for the purpose of disturbing the peace of a person (doxing) is not a manifestation of an opinion.

 Criticism of the journalistic value of the article does not constitute a printing press crime in this specific context either.
 The Court states: